Share Our Mission

 We have Associates throughout the U.S., and in Puerto Rico and Liberia, and even at a men’s prison in Lexington, Oklahoma.

 Lay persons, both women and men, may join the Adorers as Associates if they are inspired by our spirituality and feel called to mercy, compassion and justice.
 Associates meet regionally for study, prayer, and retreats.

 Becoming an Associate is a great way to strengthen your personal spirituality, your connection to the charism of the Adorers, and meet others with whom you can journey through life.

 If you feel the desire for a shared spirituality and if you are attracted to our mission as witnesses of God’s love to others, please consider joining us as an Associate.
 Contact the National Associate Coordinator Sister Helen Moore, ASC.

-Junior Associates can participate by say a daily prayer for peace, reading a small booklet to help better understand Scripture, learning about Saint Maria De Mattias and the international ASC story, and interviewing an Adorer.
+Jr. Associates begin their participation as a candidate by saying a daily prayer for peace, reading a small booklet to help better understand Scripture, learning about Saint Maria De Mattias and the international ASC story, and interviewing an Adorer.

 Presently, most of our Junior Associates live in the Midwest.
 However, we would like to expand the program to other places as we are able.
 For more information or to inquire about joining, please contact Sister Cecilia Marie Hellmann, ASC.

 Another group, Sojourners, goes a step further by committing to a simple lifestyle, radical love of God and others, and undertaking what God has asked them to be and do.
 The Sojourners’ three solemn “promises” mirror the sisters’ vows of poverty, chastity and obedience.
 They meet as a group, remotely, once a month.

 Our foundress, St. Maria de Mattias, wrote about collaborating with such lay groups as long ago as 1847.